-If you have paying clients I would definitely recommend prioritizing them over writing free posts for other blogs.
-But if you are just getting started and need to find a first client or two, consider writing for some blogs that will start to get you some exposure.
+If you have paying clients, I would definitely recommend prioritizing them over writing free posts for other blogs.
+But if you have time to spare, consider writing for some blogs that will start to get you some exposure.
 You can also use guest posts as writing samples, and if potential clients see that you wrote for a leading blog in their niche they will be more likely to hire you over someone who has no experience or profile in the industry.

 Networking is an important aspect of just about any type of business.
 Connections that you make can lead to unexpected opportunities, or to help you land work with a client that you’ve had trouble securing on your own.

-As a freelance writer it’s helpful to have blog editors and bloggers in your network, especially those who hire other freelancers.
+As a freelance writer, it’s helpful to have blog editors and website owners in your network, especially those who hire other freelancers.
 Make an effort to get to know others through things like blog comments, social media, and even introducing yourself in an email.